Amsterdam, the Netherlands [Image: Flickr user _dChris]Enlarge Photo

 The Dutch parliament recently passed a motion that recommended ending sales of new cars powered solely by gasoline or diesel after 2025.

 DON'T MISS: Norway's Goal: All New Cars Will Be Emission-Free By 2025 To Cut Carbon (Aug 2015)

 Sales of hybrid cars would still be allowed after 2025 under the proposed rules, and internal-combustion cars sold before 2025 would be grandfathered for operation until the ends of their lives.

-Initiated by the Dutch Labor Party, the motion still has to make it through the senate to become law, and already faces some opposition.
+Initiated by the Dutch Labor Party, the motion would still have to make it through the senate to become law, and it already faces some opposition.

 Economic Affairs Minister Henk Kamp believes the proposed phase out of internal-combustion cars could violate European Union law.

 2014 BMW i3 (German-market version), Amsterdam, Oct 2013Enlarge Photo

 Cars that meet current EU emissions standards must, by default, be legal in all member nations, he reasoned.

 So the question is whether a member state can unilaterally ban cars that are legal in other states.